Sorry, you need to enable JavaScript to visit this website.

 With the exception of the JULEICA card, the various forms of skills recognition do not exist uniformly across Germany.
 A broad spectrum of systems for recognising volunteer work exist at local level.

 Continuing professional development (CPD) offers one way for volunteers to develop their skills in specific areas.
-Around half of the 16 federal states in Germany have introduced state-level grants for CPD (own research).
+Numerous federal states provide funding for basic and continuing training for those involved in child and youth work.
 At local level, the availability of these development opportunities is heavily dependent on the priorities of local policy-makers and organisations.

 Releasing employees from their duties in order to volunteer in youth work is one form of social recognition of their engagement.
 No guidelines exist at national level regarding release from duties for employees to pursue their commitment to youth work.
 However, since youth work is considered to be particularly important and deserving of support, (various different) rules on release from duties have been adopted in the individual states.
 Apart from a handful of exceptions, release from duties is unpaid.
 In most cases, employees can request to be released from duties for a maximum of 12 workdays in order to pursue youth work commitments (cf. JULEICA).